We have heard them all. Now it's time we set the record straight. Below is a list of a few ozone fallacies we have heard over the years.

 Okay, this one is not related to our business, but we have heard it mentioned before so we will address it.
 While ozone is a blue gas, the sky is blue for a very different reason.

 The blue color of the sky is due to Rayleigh scattering.
-Blue light has a shorter wavelength than the other "rainbow colors".
-This blue light is absorbed by the gas molecules.
-The absorbed blue light is then radiated in different directions.
-It gets scattered all around the sky.
-Whichever direction you look, some of this scattered blue light reaches you.
+Blue light has a shorter wavelength than the other "rainbow colors."
+Shorter wavelengths are scattered much more than longer ones.
+Because other colors are scattered much less, blue predominates as the color of the sky, as indirect blue light comes from all parts of the sky.
 Since you see the blue light from everywhere overhead, the sky looks blue.